 Written in the 1980s at the height of Thatcher’s Britain, Alan Moore’s V for Vendetta is a politically charged graphic novel set in a dystopian near-future world in which Britain has fallen into fascism following a brief nuclear exchange.

 The plot follows a victim of concentration camp experiments, the deranged anarchist anti-hero in a Guy Fawkes mask that calls himself ‘V’, as he seeks to bring down the government through acts of terrorism.
 In a society that promotes homogeneity and discourages free thinking, the revolutionary underpinnings of V’s agenda are signalled through his personal theatricality and appreciation for the arts.
 The collection of cultural artefacts in his “shadow gallery”, his use of quotations from high and low culture, and his adoption of music and drama to his cause underscore his humanitarian impulses, while his explosive methods and hubristic self-aggrandisement complicate his morality.

-The part that music plays in this graphic novel is as ambiguous as V’s morality.
-It is both a clarion call for individuality, humanity, and revolution, and more disturbingly, a smokescreen for the dark deeds V deems necessary to achieving his aims.
-This moral complication plays on the abstractions of music that allow for multiple interpretations, and its ability to transmit messages.
+The part that music plays in this graphic novel is as ambiguous as V’s personal ethics.
+It is both a clarion call for individuality, humanity, and revolution, and, disturbingly, a smokescreen for the dark deeds V deems necessary to achieve his aims.